wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 ## Ransom distributed denial-of-service attacks

-A ransom distributed denial-of-service (DDoS) attack occurs when legitimate users cannot access their normal system because it has been flooded with spurious traffic from a cybercriminal.
+A ransom distributed denial-of-service (DDoS) attack occurs when legitimate users can't access their normal system because it has been flooded with spurious traffic from a cybercriminal.
 The actor keeps sending requests to the target or network until the system effectively crashes.
 There are variations of the DDoS attack so you may hear terms such as:

 - Smurf attack
 - SYN flood